Published February 16, 2017

 “It was such a turnaround to see how he was compared to how we initially saw him in the arena,” he says.
 “Getting to talk to him, Roger is such a great person, and I am glad that everything was able to work out for him.”

-Heleba has been training with anesthesiologists at Roswell Park Cancer Institute and the Maple Gate anesthesiology group at BGMC.
+Heleba has been training with anesthesiologists at Roswell Park Comprehensive Cancer Center and the Maple Gate anesthesiology group at BGMC.
 Ferrante has been training at BGMC and has worked primarily with Maple Gate anesthesiologists.

 Both residents said the experience at the KeyBank Center left them feeling re-energized about their career choice.